 - Then telephone contact will be made, in order to fix an appointment so that the work can be delivered to the Foundation, which must take place at least ten days before the date of the meeting.

 - Before delivery, a bank transfer must be made, which is to be considered as a non-refundable payment to cover the cost of the consultation activities.

 According to the kind of work to be examined, the amounts to be paid are:

-In case of foreign operators with a valid VAT NUMBER (communicated in advance by filling the form below) please decrease the amount of 22% (250.00 for drawings; 300.00 for ceramics; 1000 for canvases, sculptures and spatial environments; between 250.00 and 1000.00 for all other types of work, as advised)
+In case of foreign operators with a valid VAT NUMBER (communicated in advance by filling the form below) please decrease the amount of 22% (300.00 for drawings; from 400 to 600 for ceramics; 1250 for canvases, sculptures and spatial environments; between 300.00 and 1250.00 for all other types of work, as advised)